 The Winner of The UC Berkeley Hong Yung Lee Book Award in Korean Studies

-The Center for Korean Studies at UC Berkeley is honored to announce the inaugural winner of the UC Berkeley Hong Yung Lee Book Award in Korean Studies, Kinship Novels of Early Modern Korea: Between Genealogical Time and the Domestic Everyday (Columbia University Press, 2021), by Professor Ksenia Chizhova (Princeton University).
+The Center for Korean Studies at UC Berkeley is honored to announce the 2023 winner of the UC Berkeley Hong Yung Lee Book Award in Korean Studies, Language and Truth in North Korea(University of Hawai'i Press, 2021), by Professor Sonia Ryang (Rice University)

 The UC Berkeley Hong Yung Lee Book Award in Korean Studies and its $10,000 prize were created to support groundbreaking research and writing that seeks to further the field of Korean Studies.
-This book award was launched with the generous support of Whakyung Choi Lee.
-A ceremony and symposium to celebrate the award and Professor Chizhova’s achievement will be held at UC Berkeley on February 3, 2023.
+A ceremony to celebrate the award and Professor Ryang’s achievement will be held at UC Berkeley on February 2, 2024.